Galaxy Quest: Casting

 Following Parisot's assignment as director, Allen was quickly cast as Nesmith, and had to choose between Galaxy Quest and Bicentennial Man.
 The Bicentennial Man role went to Robin Williams.
 Allen said he was a big sci-fi fan and had hoped the role would launch a second part of his career as a sci-fi actor.
 Some of Allen's sci-fi knowledge was put to use during production: for example, when the crew is about to land on an alien planet, Allen brought up the issue of a breathable atmosphere with Johnson and Parisot; this became dialogue for Fleegman and Kwan in the movie.
 About his role, Allen said he based his performance more on Yul Brynner's Ramesses II from the 1956 The Ten Commandments, and less on William Shatner as Captain James Kirk from Star Trek.

 Alan Rickman was selected to be Alexander Dane, who played the alien Dr. Lazarus.
 Rickman had been interested in the part not so much for the sci-fi elements, but because of the humor.
 He said "I love comedy almost more than anything.
 This really is one of the funniest scripts I've read," and that "actors are probably the only professionals who send themselves up.
 We actually have a sense of humor about ourselves."
 While the original script made Dane a ceremonial knight, Rickman suggested the title would be too much for the character, and this was dropped, though he remained listed as "Sir Alex Dane" in the credits.
 Rickman also provided input into the prosthetic piece that Dane would use to play Lazarus, saying "it was important for it to be good enough to convince the aliens who believe we're the real thing, but also cheesy enough to imagine that it was something he applied himself".
 Rickman's sense of drama came into play during initial reads and script revisions.
 Rockwell said that Rickman "was very instrumental in making sure the script hit the dramatic notes, and everything had a strong logic and reason behind it".
-The scene where Dane, as Dr. Lazarus, gives a final, powerfully emotional speech to Quellek, played by Patrick Breen, utilized Rickman's sense of drama, according to Rockwell.
+The scene where Dane, as Dr. Lazarus, gives a final, powerfully emotional speech to Quellek, played by Patrick Breen, used Rickman's sense of drama, according to Rockwell.
 Rickman was initially annoyed with Allen's excitement over his role, but eventually the whole cast bonded over the film.
 Dr. Lazarus' catchphrase, "By Grabthar's Hammer", was written as a temp line in Gordon's script; Gordon planned to replace "Grabthar" with something less comical, but the line stuck as the production crew started using it around their offices and had it printed on t-shirts.